 27. Finance - Income Overview

-In 2022/23, did you receive income from..?
+In 2022/23, did you receive income from...?
 Please select all that apply *

 Regular public subsidy for the running costs of the museum (sometimes known as 'core funding', these are regular grants, investment or budget from a local authority, Arts Council England, Central Government, EU, etc. but not a time-limited project grant)